RobertTalbert/discretecs/Video/scripts-module-5.md

   - Example: 5, (grow by *1.1)
 - Quiz: Label each as geometric, arithmetic, or neither
 - Example: Summing up powers of 2 --- conjecture?

+In this video we're going to look at two special kinds of sequences